agnivabasak/diy-message-broker/README.md

 # diy-message-broker
-This is a minimal pub/sub message broker which is inspired by [`NATS`](https://docs.nats.io/reference/reference-protocols).
-It uses a zero-allocation byte parser like the original NATS and also uses a Trie-based subscription store for efficient wildcard matching.
+This is a minimal pub/sub message broker which is inspired by [`NATS`](https://docs.nats.io/reference/reference-protocols).<br> It supports multiple concurrent client connections, uses a zero-allocation byte parser like the original NATS and also uses a Trie-based subscription store for efficient wildcard matching.
 <br>

 ## Functionality